5jt/dyalog-cookbook/manuscript/08 Testing — the sound of breaking glass.md

 #.Tests.RunDebug[3]
 ~~~

 It stopped in line 6.
-Obviously the call to `FailsIf` has something to do with this, and so has the `⎕TRAP` setting, because apparently that's where the "Deliberate error" comes from.
+Obviously the call to `FailsIf` has something to do with this, and so has the `⎕TRAP` setting, because apparently that’s where the “Deliberate error” comes from.

-Indeed this is the case: all three flow control functions, `FailIf`, `PassesIf` and `GoToTidyUp` check whether they are running in debug mode and if that is the case then rather returning a result that indicates a failing test case they `⎕SIGNAL 999` which is then caught by the `⎕TRAP` which in turn first prints `⍝ Deliberate error` to the session and then hands over control to the user.
+This is indeed the case.
+All three flow-control functions, `FailIf`, `PassesIf` and `GoToTidyUp` check whether they are running in debug mode; if so, rather than return a result that indicates a failing test case, they `⎕SIGNAL 999`, which is then caught by the `⎕TRAP`, which in turn first prints `⍝ Deliberate error` to the session and then hands over control to the user.

-You can now investigate variables or start the Tracer etc. in order to investigate why the test case failed.
+You can now investigate variables or start the Tracer, etc. to investigate the problem.

 The difference between `Run` and `RunDebug` is the setting of the first of the two flags provided as right argument to the test function: `stopFlag`.
 This is `0` when `Run` executes the test cases, but it is `1` when `RunDebug` is in charge.
-The three flow control functions `FailsIf`, `PassesIf` and `GoToTidyUp` all honour `stopFlag` - that's how it works.
+The three flow-control functions `FailsIf`, `PassesIf` and `GoToTidyUp` all honour `stopFlag` – that’s how it works.

-Now sometimes you don't want the test function to go to the point where the error actually appears, for example in case the test function does a lot of precautioning, and you want to check this upfront because there might be something wrong with it, causing the failure.
+Now sometimes you don’t want the test function to go to the point where the error actually appears, for example if the test function does a lot of precautioning, and you want to check this upfront because there might be something wrong with it, causing the failure.

 Note that so far we passed a `0` as right argument to `RunDebug`.
-If we pass a `1` instead then the test framework would stop just before it would execute the test case:
+If we pass a `1` instead, then the test framework would stop just before executing the test case:

 ~~~
       RunDebug 1